miklevin/MikeAtEleven.com/journal.md

 the text.
 It was the vim text editor.
 It was piping data.
 It was the command-line interface.

 I am typing this to you now because of that.
+I don't do much hero-worship, but when I do, it's Jay Miner.
+I had a Mandala system like they show in this video, Adi, plus a Video Toaster.
+I gave it to a friend named Steve Elsner.
+I wonder if he still has it.

+{% include youtubePlayer.html id="n-MqC35aWrQ" %}

 But you should continue pursing your art-work with and without computers.
 You are a wonderful artist and I am so proud of you!